VictorHachard/ubuntu-server-setup/README.md

 This script automates the configuration of an OCI instance with common settings for security and convenience, including:

 - Updating and upgrading the system
-- Installing ufw
+- Installing and configuring ufw (allow SSH (2233), HTTP, HTTPS)
 - Setting the timezone (Brussel)
-- Installing and configuring Nginx
+- Installing and configuring Nginx (default name of the host)
-- Increasing SSH timeout
+- Increasing SSH timeout and update the port to 2233
 - Configuring unattended upgrades (activate distro update)
-- Updating the welcome message
+- Updating the welcome message (production, certification, test)
+- Create missing .ssh folder and authorized_keys file for system user (between 1000 and 1100, excluding nobody)

 ### Usage